Areas of expertise

-Theatre history, dramatic literature, theatre criticism, Shakespearean performance, musical theatre, audience and reception theory, German theatre and drama, global theatre.
+Theatre history, dramatic literature, performance criticism, dramaturgy, Shakespearean drama and performance, musical theatre, audience and reception theory, German theatre and drama, global theatre.

-Introduction to the Study of Literature: Drama; History of Theatre; Contemporary American Theatre and Drama; Theatre Criticism; History of Shakespeare in Performance; Musical Theatre since 1970; Nonwestern Theatre and Global Performance Traditions, Culture and Nation (FYP).
+Public Speaking; Dramatic Literature and Social Justice; Shakespeare after 1600; History of Theatre; Performance, Culture, & Creativity; Contemporary American Theatre and Drama; Musical Theatre since 1970; Nonwestern Theater and Global Performance Traditions; Performing Culture and Nation (FYI).

 Prof. Venning has published articles in Asian Theatre Journal, the Eugene O'Neill Review, Forum for Modern Language Studies, Journal of American Drama and Theatre, Literature / Film Quarterly, PAJ: A Journal of Performance and Art, and Performing Arts Resources, as well as numerous chapters in scholarly edited collections, along with book reviews, and performance reviews in a broad range of scholarly journals.

 “Ivo van Hove’s Shakespeare Cycles: Immersive Spectacle and Intermedial Adaptation."
 Literature/Film Quarterly 50, no. 3 (Summer 2022), online at: https://lfq.salisbury.edu/_issues/50_3/ivo_van